 What to include in the application

-- A list of primary, secondary, and signing authority contacts for the application
+- list of primary, secondary, and signing authority contacts for the application

-- Registered name, Alberta Registration number, CRA number (if applicable) and incorporation date
+- organization information including registered name, Alberta Registration number, CRA number (if applicable), incorporation date, and fiscal year end

-- Brief project description (20 words) indicating the nature of the work to be done and project start and end dates
+- brief project title (20 words maximum) indicating the nature of the project and project start and end dates

-- Applicant Agreement with e-signature of signing authority designate for the organization
+- Applicant Agreement with duly authorized official with legal signing authority of behalf of the organization

 - The difference between expenditures and revenues will comprise the grant request to the AFA and cannot exceed $20,000 (or $50,000 for partnerships)